rtomrud/eslint-config-pretty-strict/README.md

 }
 ```

-Alternatively, you may use an [.eslintrc.\* configuration file](https://eslint.org/docs/user-guide/configuring#configuration-file-formats) instead of the `"eslintConfig"` field in the `package.json` file.
+Or, you may use an [.eslintrc.\*](https://eslint.org/docs/user-guide/configuring/configuration-files#configuration-file-formats) file instead of the `package.json` file.

 ## Using